Contact Out of the Cold Leadership

 The Saint Aidan’s Out of the Cold program began in the winter of 2006/2007 with a simple yet profound thought – no one should die in the cold because of lack of space or hospitality.

 As Christians, the people of Saint Aidan’s felt called to open our doors and use the space we have.
 For twelve weeks, twelve homeless men and women were our guests.
-This year, we plan to serve fifty men and women dinner, and host twenty five homeless men and women for the night and breakfast.
+This year and next, Beach United Church on Wineva Avenue will host our Out of the Cold program while St Aidan’s prepares for renovations.

-With the resources of the time and talents and gifts of people in our neighbourhood we offer hospitality.
+With the resources of the time and talents and gifts of people in our neighbourhood Out of the Cold offers hospitality.
 Some of the people who stay overnight are on the street by choice, others by circumstance.
 Whatever the reason, we offer them a safe, clean and hospitable place to call “home” one night a week.
 These men and women are our guests.

 Our goal is not to offer solutions to the problems of the homelessness, but to be with our guests in their journey.
 We would love to be “out of business”.
 But until that time is here, we wish to be a presence and a welcoming place.